turnkeylinux-apps/wordpress/README.rst

      traffic, mobile, content, and performance tools.
    - `WP Super Cache`_: Accelerates your blog by serving 99% of your visitors via static HTML files.
-   - `Ultimate Social Media Icons:`_ Promote your content by adding links to social sharing and bookmarking sites.
+   - `Ultimate Social Media Icons`_: Promote your content by adding links to social sharing and bookmarking sites.
    - `Simple Tags`_: automatically adds tags and related posts to your content.